hoobay/hoobay/README.md

 - 👋 Hi, I’m @hoobay
-- 👀 I’m interested in meth
+- 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning how to cook meth
+- 🌱 I’m currently learning how to get good
-- 💞️ I’m looking to collaborate on meth industry
-- 📫 How to reach me discord : hoobay#6202
+- 📫 How to reach me discord : hoobay

 <!---
 hoobay/hoobay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.